Frequently Asked Questions

 What do we do?

-Our mission is to play our part in equipping the post-modern church and promoting biblical worldview.
+Our mission is to play our part in equipping Christians at the family grassroot level and promoting holiness and biblical worldview.

 What does BYC mean?